AlbertNdengeyintwali/Comparing-Malaria-Vector-Species-Composition/README.md

      average effect of the intervention on mosquito catch rates.
   - $\beta_2 \cdot (SPECIES_{ij} \cdot POST\_INTERVENTION_{ij})$ is the interaction term between species
      and the post-intervention period, capturing how the intervention affects different species differently.

+- **Model Implementation**.
+The model is implemented using the lme4 package in R, which is specifically designed for fitting generalized linear mixed models (GLMMs), including those with a Poisson distribution.
+(Bates et al., 2015).
+- **Model Interpretation and Visualization**.
+Interpreting and visualizing the model results are essential for understanding the impact of Indoor Residual Spraying (IRS) and Long-Lasting Insecticidal Nets (LLINs) on vector species composition.

+### Software and Tools
+The analysis utilizes software tools such as R as the primary platform for data processing, statis- tical modeling, and visualization.
+The lme4 package is used for fitting generalized linear mixed models (GLMMs) with a Poisson distribution.

+## Results

+his section presents the findings from the analysis of malaria vector species composition using a Poisson Generalized Linear Model (GLM) in relation to the implementation of Indoor Residual Spraying (IRS) and Long-Lasting Insecticide-Treated Nets (LLINs) across various studies.
+The results provide insights into shifts in vector population dynamics, emphasizing the relative abun- dance of key vector species such as An. gambiae, An. funestus, and An. arabiensis.
+The impact of IRS and LLIN interventions on these species is assessed through the Poisson GLM framework, allowing for a robust examination of species count data

+### Family and Link Function.

+<pre> ``` Family: poisson (log) ``` </pre>